 Please submit to ONE category ONLY per film.
 If you wish us to note an additional category for your film, please use the cover note section to tell us!

-For the Kerry Connection programme we would like to clearly know about the Kerry link to your film.
+For the Best of Kerry category, we would like to clearly know about the Kerry link to your film.
 What is your link to the Kingdom?
 Was your film made in Kerry?
 The more information, the better.

 Please let us know if your film has an original score (add a note in the cover letter) as we have an award for Best Original Score.